macwanstany/optical-mark-recognizer/README.md

 The Pre Processing consists of three parts:

 1. Pre Processing phase 1
-Here the OMR sheet was converted to gray scale image.
+In this phase, the OMR sheet was converted to gray scale image.
 Two filters were then applied to the gray scale image.
 The first was Invert filter and second was threshold filter.
 This image was now supplied for the flattening phase.

 2. Image Flattening
 At this phase quadrant calculations are done.
 A sub image is extracted which is always correctly oriented.
 This image is now returned back to the main algorithm for a second round of preprocessing.